.png)

 - Scale only works with system-driven sync

-Manually managing product detail pages might work when you’ve got 10 products.
-But once your catalog grows, copy-paste workflows start to fall apart.
-Not overnight.
-But slowly.
-Silently.
+Manually managing product detail pages might work when you have 10 products.

-Most teams begin here:
+Most teams start here:

 - Product data lives in a spreadsheet